queiroga-nunes/demo-repo/README.md

 # demo-repo

-This repository aims to demonstrate the main github funcionalities.
+This repository aims to demonstrate main github funcionalities.